 - The baby’s head became hotter after a dose of medication.

-- You notice possible signs of infection, such as vomiting and diarrhea.
+- You notice possible signs of infection, such as vomiting, nausea, dizziness, and diarrhea.

 - The baby also shows other issues, such as reduced appetite and poor sleep.

 - You notice possible signs of gum infection, such as gum bleeding, in the teething baby.

 - The little one seems to display signs of dehydration, such as fewer soiled diapers, dark urine, lack of tears while crying, dry skin and mouth, and lethargy.